bcorwen/KTOMEblog/docs/devblog_10.md

 >
 > Timer from the back, showing the efficient use of space

-The rest of the module was following the design of the original, including a similar frame around the 14-segment strike display.
+The rest of the module was just a case of following the design of the original, including a similar frame around the 14-segment strike display.
 Then it was time to print and bolt everything together.

 > ![Timer displays held in with braces](https://i.imgur.com/LencYf3.jpg)
 >